Find a spider by...

 This species is quite common in leaf litter in the Toowoomba region but is not often noticed because it is a very fast moving spider and quickly hides itself when disturbed.
 Not much is known of its natural history, but this spider belongs to the ant-mimic forms of the Family Corinnidae.

 The pattern of pale markings on the abdomen of this spider is unique among the known Leichhardteus species apart from Leichhardteus kroombit, which looks quite similar but is not

-as likely to be present in Toowoomba, Queensland, which is where the spider shown on this page was found.
+as likely to be present in Toowoomba, Queensland, and the adjacent Darling Downs districts, which is where the spiders shown on this page were found.
 Its identity is specifically mentioned in the following paper: